RapidAPI/DevRel-Stack-Data/guides/posts/difference-gRPC-rest/post.md

 ---
 title: What are the differences between gRPC and REST?
-description: 'There are three most common API architectures in use today: REST, RPC, and GraphQL.
-RPC (Remote Procedure Call) uses the gRPC framework developed by Google for implementing RPC APIs.'
+description: "There are three most common API architectures in use today: REST, gRPC, and GraphQL.
+Let's take a look at the differences between gRPC and REST API"
 publishedDate: 2021-10-20T17:13:16.859Z
 lastModifiedDate: 2021-10-20T17:13:16.859Z
 authors: